Contact us

 • Collection procedures (foreclosure procedure for movable and immovable property)

-• Implementation of precautionary measures and security
+• Implementation of precautionary measures and securities

 • Assistance before civil and commercial courts in the context of enforcement disputes